jameshughes89/cs102/src/site/topic26.rst

     1. For simplicity, the last element of each list was selected as the pivot
     2. When there were no elements less than/greater than the pivot, an empty list was shown

+* You may also notice that one could start concatenating the lists together to result in a sorted collection

 Recursively Thinking
 --------------------